 “The Shurat HaDin Law Center has now registered a commercial entity with the Israeli registry of corporations called “Judea and Samaria’s Ben & Jerry’s,” wrote Shurat HaDin’s President Nitsana Darshan-Leitner in a letter she sent to the British based global company Unilever, which has owned the Vermont based global Ben & Jerry’s since 2000.

-“We intend to use the Ben & Jerry’s name and match the Vermont company’s current ice cream line, as well as add on new flavors and products,” Darshan-Leitner wrote, adding that “we are confident we can expand the business into each community in the territory you have abandoned.”take our poll - story continues below
+“We intend to use the Ben & Jerry’s name and match the Vermont company’s current ice cream line, as well as add on new flavors and products,” Darshan-Leitner wrote, adding that “we are confident we can expand the business into each community in the territory you have abandoned.”

 She told Unilever that it no longer had the right to use the Ben & Jerry’s label in that territory, even though the boycott is not due to start until 2023 when the existing contract with the local ice cream producer expires.